om-bhinsara/fitbit-fitness-analysis/README.md

 ---

+🔎 Note on Calories Burned with Zero Recorded Steps

+It is observed in the analysis that some days show zero recorded steps while still having calorie expenditure around 1800–2200 kcal.
+This behavior is physiologically valid and does not represent an outlier.
+Daily calorie burn includes Basal Metabolic Rate (BMR), which accounts for the energy required to maintain vital bodily functions such as breathing, circulation, and temperature regulation.
+Additionally, Fitbit devices may record calorie expenditure from non-step activities such as standing, light movements, or activities not captured by step count.
+Therefore, days with zero steps but moderate calorie burn were retained in the analysis.

+---

 ## 🔍 Key Insights

 * Daily steps and calories show a **moderate positive relationship**, indicating that increased activity leads to higher energy expenditure.